cen4010-fa21-g17/m3-vs-prototype/Milestone 3/README.md

 The system will be developed in a range of 75-80% of coding standards for HTML 5 and CSS3.
 The code will be produced, reviewed, tested, and reviewed again for efficiency purposes.

 2. Naming Conventions:
 HTML classes and id tags will be coded in lowercase except in situations where there is more than one word in a name; then camelCase will be used.
-The team will agree on SQL tables and data names.
+The team will agree on NoSQL schemas and data names.
 First letter capitalization and lowercase followed by lowercase letters will be the standard.

 #### Storage Requirements:
-1. The storage for our system will be on FAU Lamp servers holding our MySQL databases within an unknown capacity and holding our files for the actual website.
+1. The storage for our system will be on MongoDB holding our MongoDB databases within an unknown capacity and holding our files for the actual website.

 #### Survivability: